Marvellous mums!

-It’s not something you probably think about much on a daily basis but I think it’s quite important so grab a cup of coffee and a pen and have fun writing out a job description for the vacancy of being a Mum and don’t leave anything out!
+It’s not something you probably think about much on a daily basis but I think it’s quite important, so grab a cup of coffee and a pen and have fun writing out a job description for the vacancy of being a Mum - don’t leave anything out!

 Now write out your job description